 After you have all of the planning figured out, it’s time to start gathering the materials that you need.
 Part of that process will include countertops, flooring and the appliances that you want to use.
 It’s suggested that you use stone tiles and other surfaces that will be able to withstand different climates, especially if you live in a geographical location where you experience different patterns of weather throughout the year.

-When it comes to the appliances that you should add to your outdoor kitchen, a fridge, a sink and a grill are three mainstays for any project.
-However, you may also want to consider adding a dishwasher, cabinets, a fire pit and an eating area.
+When it comes to the appliances that you should add to your outdoor kitchen, a fridge, a sink, and a grill are three mainstays for any project.
+However, you may also want to consider adding a dishwasher, cabinets, a fire pit, and an eating area.
 Having these additional features will add a lot of value to your outdoor kitchen, while also making it more functional when you are using it.

-In order to make sure that you are getting the best prices for your materials, be sure that you search around at different outlets.
+To make sure that you are getting the best prices for your materials, be sure that you search around at different outlets.
 The place that you get your countertops or flooring from, may not be the best place for you to consider getting appliances.
 Saving a few hundred dollars here and there will add up to be big savings once the project is completed.

 Start the Build

 Once you have all of your materials ready, it’s time to start the build for your outdoor kitchen.
-To begin, you’ll want to setup the framing for your kitchen area.
+To begin, you’ll want to set up the framing for your kitchen area.
 Typically this will consist of 2x4 lumber, which will give you a solid foundation to build from.
 After the lumber has been laid and put into place, you can then lay down the ceramic tiles to build your flooring surface.
 Keep in mind that you will still need space to add appliances, so prepare to cut those areas out of the stone tiles or leave the space empty until you have installed the larger items in place.

 The next step is going to be to install those appliances, such as the fridge, grill, sink and even washing machine if you opted for one.
-The reason you will do this before you do your countertops is to make sure that everything fits, and also to ensure that you do not scratch up the counter surfaces during the installation process.
+The reason you will do this before you do your countertops is to make sure that everything fits and also to ensure that you do not scratch up the counter surfaces during the installation process.

 Finally, it’s time to install the cabinets and countertops.
 If you have planned correctly, fitting the countertops should be a breeze and you can quickly affix them into place around the rest of your appliances.

-Tip - Be sure that you leave adequate room from your grill and other parts of your outdoor kitchen.
+Tip - Be sure that you leave the adequate room from your grill and other parts of your outdoor kitchen.
 A grill will get much hotter than an indoor oven, so you’ll want to avoid anything being next to it that could start a fire.